 ABOUT MONICA Mody

-Monica's doctoral dissertation, entitled "Claiming Voice, Vitality, and Authority in Post-secular South Asian Borderlands: A Critical Hermeneutics and Autohistoria/teoría for Decolonial Feminist Consciousness," received the 2020 Kore Award for Best Dissertation in Women and Mythology awarded by the Association for the Study of Women and Mythology.
+Her doctoral dissertation, entitled "Claiming Voice, Vitality, and Authority in Post-secular South Asian Borderlands: A Critical Hermeneutics and Autohistoria/teoría for Decolonial Feminist Consciousness," was selected for the Kore Award for Best Dissertation in Women and Mythology conferred by the Association for the Study of Women Mythology.
 The manuscript of what became her book, Kala Pani, was selected by Shelley Jackson for the 2010 Sparks Fellowship at the University of Notre Dame.
-Among other honors, Monica has been a recipient of a Center for Cultural Innovation grant, the Cultural Integration Fellowship Integral Scholarship (CIIS), the Zora Neale Hurston Award (Naropa University), and the Toto Award for Creative Writing.
+Among other honors, Monica has been a recipient of a Center for Cultural Innovation grant, the Cultural Integration Fellowship Integral Scholarship (CIIS), the Zora Neale Hurston Award (Naropa University), and the TOTO Award for Creative Writing.

 CERTIFICATIONS